Bilohorivka, Luhansk Oblast: Industrial development

-Russian invasion of Ukraine
+Russo-Ukrainian war

 Bilohorivka ruins after the battle during Russian invasion.

 According to the Governor of Luhansk Oblast Serhiy Haidai, a school in Bilohorivka was bombed by a Russian airstrike on 7 May 2022, during the Russian invasion of Ukraine, where up to 60 people died, although only 2 were confirmed.
 On 12 May 2022, a Russian battalion tactical group attempted to establish pontoon bridges to cross the Siverskyi Donets River.
 They were destroyed by Ukrainian forces, with great losses of life and equipment in the ensuing Battle of the Siverskyi Donets.
 At the end of the battle of Lysychansk, Russia claimed to have captured Bilohorivka along with the rest of Luhansk Oblast.

 On 19 September 2022, it was confirmed that Ukrainian forces had regained full control over the settlement.
 On 20 September 2022, Serhii Haidai, the head of the Luhansk Regional Military Administration, said that "Bilohorivka was Ukraine’s last stronghold in Luhansk Oblast.
 It was the area of constant heavy fighting.
 Our defenders have squeezed the invaders out and are in full control of the town.
 However, it is still under artillery fire.
 The town no longer exists because the invaders razed it to the ground."

 On 20 May 2024, Russian defense ministry claimed that it had taken control of the settlement as well as taken up better positions in the area; Ukraine's General Staff, in its late evening report on Facebook, said fighting was going on and around Bilohorivka.

 Following continued fighting, Russian forces regained full control over Bilohorivka as well as the quarry to the south of the settlement on 23 February 2025.
 The Ukrainian 81st Airmobile Brigade press officer Volodymyr Holiahin claimed four days later that Bilohorivka remained under Ukrainian control.